-Housing Services maintains an online listing of rental ads, most located within 45 minutes travel to the University of Toronto.
+Housing Services maintains an online listing of rental ads, most of which are located within 45 minutes travel to the University of Toronto.
 You will be required to login using your JOIN/UTORid and password.

-Included in the listings are dormitory-style options, which are independently owned/operated residencestyle accommodations that house many U of T students.
+Included in the listings are shared units, private, self-contained apartments and dormitory-style options, which are independently owned/operated residence-style accommodations that house many U of T students.